 The body will take a few weeks to clear everything out from the last food or protein source, so you may not see results right away.
 Patience is key during this process so hang in there!

-We recommend to do an elimination diet with raw dog food, like Cali Raw Dog Food.
+We recommend following an elimination diet with raw dog food, like Cali Raw Dog Food.
 A biological appropriate food is only going to have ingredients in the food that nourish your dog.
 An over-processed kibble is packed with grains or starches as well as unpronounceable preservatives and additives.

 Read More: Why You Should Quit Kibble

 A Guide For You: Transition from Kibble to Raw | Guide

 When you are trying an elimination diet, be sure to read the label carefully.
 Often kibble companies will label food as “Salmon Recipe” that will contain salmon but often has other proteins included as well, such as chicken or chicken fat.

 Commercial kibble and canned food have so many ingredients it is hard to do any kind of an elimination diet.
 For example, my German Shepherd is allergic to preservatives.
 If I had kept trying to do elimination diets with kibble or canned food, which are full of additives, he would have never gotten better.